midonet/midonet-docker/neutron-lbaas/README.md

 The *run-lbaas-agent.sh* script creates the minimal configuration files /etc/neutron/neutron.conf.

+The container must run in privileged mode.

+Addionally, the container requires the volume "/var/run/midolman" to be mounted to allow communication with the midonet agent by means of a system socket.

 ## Environment Variables

 The container receives multiple environment variables that are used to